 - Palace of the Grand Master of the Knights of Rhodes – South Aegean.
 Enormous palace – castle in Gothic style.
 Originally built in the late 7th century, since 1309 – administrative center of Knights Hospitaller who rebuilt and extended it.

-Described wonders of Greece
+Described landmarks of Greece

 Greece is one of the few countries in the world where are located centers of ancient civilizations.
 And not just one – but several.
 Archaeological and culture monuments here are older than in the remaining part of Europe and, in many cases – in the whole world.
-Wealth of important, unusual and even mysterious landmarks in Greece is overwhelming.
+The wealth of important, unusual and even mysterious landmarks in Greece is overwhelming.
 Most interesting landmarks here are:

 - Byzantine churches and monasteries.
-Byzantine culture in many ways is Greek culture, and at the same time it is a culture which formed the identity of Christian Europe.
+Byzantine culture in many ways is Greek culture, and at the same time, it is a culture that formed the identity of Christian Europe.
 In Greece are many great examples of this architecture, such as Daphni Monastery, Hagios Demetrios (church) but the most impressive are later structures, where the tradition of Byzantine shrines continues up to this day – the amazing monasteries of Mount Athos and Meteora monasteries.

 - Bronze age landmarks.
 Two great civilizations existed during the Bronze age in Greece: Minoan civilization – the first one in Europe and then Mycenaean civilization.
 Both have left great and very interesting landmarks such as Knossos Palace and Citadel of Mycenae.

 Today Monemvasia is sleepy, small and nevertheless unusual town.
 In medieval times this fortified town was a lot more important – it was one of the last strongholds of Byzantian Empire.